jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     worksheet2.insert_image('B20', r'c:\images\python.png')

 The ``insert_image()`` method takes optional parameters in a dictionary to position and scale the image.
-The avavilable parameters with their default values are::
+The available parameters with their default values are::

     {